Immigration And the Economy

 By the end of this session, students will be able to:

-- Identify at least four current issues that affect the macro economy.
+• Identify at least four current issues that affect the macro economy.

-- Evaluate how these current issues affect the environment for business.
+• Evaluate how these current issues affect the environment for business.

-Articulate the biblical worldview on at least one current issue in the macro economic want to share this country.
+Articulate the biblical worldview on at least one current issue in the macroeconomic want to share this country.
 Like Leviticus reads, “I want to reside among foreigners in this land with advisement to not mistreat them.”

 Classmate’s response

 Immigration is a hot topic today, as it was in Biblical times.
 Leviticus 19 tells us to love our immigrants as ourselves.
-We not only don’t know who they are (Hebrews 13:2), but we are loving Christ in loving them (Matthew 25:35).
+We not only don’t know who they are (Hebrews 13:2), but we love Christ in loving them (Matthew 25:35).
 They could be angels, they could be the president or a celebrity in another country, and our actions represent a whole country when we host them.
 Jesus tells us that welcoming them is welcoming Him.
-It’s for this reason we should treat our immigrants well.
+It’s, for this reason we should treat our immigrants well.

 Reference